 After a child reaches the age of 14, O.C.G.A. §19-9-3(a)(5) allows them to decide on the parent with whom they want to primarily live.
 However, a judge might deny their request if they believe that their decision is not in their best interests.

 After children turn 11, they can begin to participate in child custody proceedings, as family courts can order temporary custody of a young person.
 Accordingly, kids of this age may request that the court alter their current custody order.
-A seasoned attorney in Georgia would have experience with changes to a parenting plan initiated by a young person.
+A seasoned custody modification attorney in Atlanta, Georgia would have experience with changes to a parenting plan initiated by a young person.

 Contact an Atlanta, GA Child Custody Modification Attorney Today